coruscating/edgar-analytics/README.md

 `sessionization.py` stores each user as an element in a dictionary, keyed by the IP, with start time, pageviews, and time-to-live (TTL).
 Its main loop reads `log.csv` line by line:

-1. Converts date and time into seconds elapsed since beginning of program
+1. Converts date and time into seconds elapsed since last update
 2. If the user already exists, increment their pageviews and refresh time-to-live (TTL)
-3. Updates time-to-live (TTL) of each remaining IP
+3. Updates time-to-live (TTL) of each remaining IO
+4. If TTL is non-positive, terminate session and write to file

-It converts the newest timestamp into seconds elapsed since beginning of program (for faster calculations).
-Then the time-to-live field of each IP is updated, and those that have expired are written into the output file.
+Once it reaches the end of the file, remaining sessions are written to the output file.

 # Run